Welcome: it’s time to connect

 About the event theme

-- Are medical records simply ready for patient viewing?
+Are medical records simply ready for viewing?
+Is the recent policy paper providing a roadmap to get there?

 Questions?
 If you are interested in attending this event, or have any questions about registration, please get in touch with Charlotte.
 If you are a supplier and would like to raise your company’s visibility amongst this exclusive group of people, contact Michael.